Bernie Taupin: Works as a performer

 In 1971, Taupin recorded a spoken-word album titled Taupin, in which he recites some of his early poems against a background of impromptu, sitar-heavy music created by some members of Elton's band, including Davey Johnstone and Caleb Quaye.
 Side one, "Child", contains poems about his early childhood in southern Lincolnshire.
-The first poem, "The Greatest Discovery," which looks at his birth from the perspective of his older brother Tony, was also set to music by Elton John and included on Elton's eponymous second album, Elton John.
+The first poem, "The Greatest Discovery", which looks at his birth from the perspective of his older brother Tony, was also set to music by Elton John and included on John's second album, Elton John.
 There are poems about Taupin's first two childhood homes, Flatters and Rowston Manor, and others about his relationship with his brother and grandfather.
 Side Two includes a variety of poems of varying obscurity, from a marionette telling her own story to a rat catcher who falls victim to his prey.
 Taupin stated in interviews that he was not pleased with the album.

 In 1980, Taupin recorded his first album as a singer, He Who Rides the Tiger.
 The album failed to make a dent in the charts.
 Taupin later suggested in interviews that he did not have the creative control he would have liked over the album.
 In 1987, he recorded another album, Tribe.
 The songs were co-written with Martin Page.
 "Citizen Jane" and "Friend of the Flag" were released as singles.
-Videos of both singles featured Rene Russo, the sister of Toni, his wife at that time.
+Videos of both singles featured Rene Russo, the sister of Taupin's then wife Toni.

 In 1996, Taupin formed a band called Farm Dogs, whose two albums were conscious (and successful) throwbacks to the grittier, earthier sound of Tumbleweed Connection.
 While Taupin wrote the lyrics, the music was a collaborative effort among the band members.
 Their first album, 1996's Last Stand in Open Country, received critical praise but little airplay.
 The title track was later recorded by Willie Nelson and Kid Rock for Nelson's 2002 album The Great Divide.
 In 1998, Farm Dogs released its second and final album, Immigrant Sons.
 The album was unsuccessful despite a tour of small clubs across America.